 Through CSR programs, philanthropy, and volunteer efforts, businesses can benefit society while boosting their brands.

-CSR emerged in the mid-20th century as businesses started to consider their impact beyond a simple profit and loss statement.
+CSR emerged in the mid-20th century as businesses started considering their impact beyond a simple profit and loss statement.
 The term “Corporate Social Responsibility” was coined in 1953 with the publication of Bowen’s “Social Responsibilities of the Businessman”.

 Since then, CSR has evolved, reflecting changing social norms and expectations of business conduct.

-Today, CSR is a critical aspect of business strategy, shaping company values, and influencing corporate decision-making processes.
+Today, CSR is critical to business strategy, shaping company values and influencing corporate decision-making processes.

 CSR is important in the workplace for several reasons.
 It can improve a company’s public image and relationship with consumers, attract and retain employees, reduce operational costs, and drive long-term profitability.